 5.1.
-Right-click in the chart area and select Change Chart Type... in the popup menu:
+Right-click on the chart area and select Change Chart Type... in the popup menu:

 5.2.
 In the Change Chart Type dialog box, select the Secondary Axis for the Series1:

-5.3.
-In the popup menu of axis choose Format Axis....
-On the Format Axis task pane, in the Axis Options tab:
+On the Format Axis pane, in the Axis Options tab: